 Once applications are received, applicants will be contacted for two phone interviews and references will be checked.
 Approximately 12 candidates will be invited for a formal interview in mid to late April.
 This is done in a group interview format and will last approximately 6-7 hours and will include dinner.
 Final decisions are made by the end of April and applicants are contacted.

 Please note, incomplete applications will not be considered.

-If there are any questions regarding the program, feel free to contact Megan East at email@example.com
+If there are any questions regarding the program, feel free to contact Becky Bedard at email@example.com

 Becky Bedard, M.Ed., OTC, ATC – Clinic Lead at Emory Sports Medicine, supporting 6 sports medicine physicians and 8 full time Athletic Trainers.
 Becky completed the Athletic Training Residency program in the class of 2013-14, after which time, she was hired by Emory Sports Medicine to support Dr. Lee Kneer, a primary care sports medicine physician.
-Becky has served as a preceptor to the residents over the past two years, as well as helping achieve CAATE accreditation
+Becky serves as a preceptor to the residents, as well as achieved and maintain CAATE accreditation.

 Athletic Trainer Preceptors

 Brian Baer, MA, OTC, ATC – Athletic Trainer to Dr. Sam Labib, Sports Medicine and Foot & Ankle specializations in Orthopaedic Surgery.